 8. Promote Hair Growth and Reduce Dandruff

 Many people ask me “what does peppermint oil do for your hair?”
 Peppermint oil is actually used in many high-quality hair care products because it can naturally thicken and nourish damaged hair.
 It can be used as a natural treatment for thinning hair, and it helps to stimulate the scalp and energize your mind.
-Plus, menthol is a powerful antiseptic agent, so it may help to remove germs that may buildup in your hair.
-Menthol is even used in anti-dandruff shampoos.
-(14)

 9. Relieve Itchiness

 Research shows that the menthol content found in peppermint oil inhibits itching.
 A triple-blind clinical trial involving 96 randomly selected pregnant women diagnosed with pruritus tested peppermint’s ability to improve symptoms.
 Pruritus is a common skin problem that’s associated with a frustrating, ongoing itchiness that cannot be soothed.

 For the study, women applied a combination of peppermint oil and sesame oil or placebo twice a day for two weeks.
 Researchers found that the severity of the itch in the treated group showed a significant statistical difference compared to the placebo group.

 Living with itchiness can be a pain.
 To help relieve itching with peppermint, simply apply 2–3 drops topically to the area of concern or add 5–10 drops to a warm water bath.
 If you are using peppermint on sensitive skin, combine it with equal parts carrier oil before topical application.
 You can also mix peppermint oil into a lotion or cream in place of the carrier oil.
 You can also combine peppermint oil with lavender oil for itch relief, as lavender has soothing properties.